RyanJBrenner/linked-blog-starter/common_md/health optimization/health-routines.md

 ---
-title: Bryan Johnsons Health Routines
+title: Health Routines
-excerpt: This is an overview of Bryan Johnsons health routine.
+excerpt: A list of science-backed health routines with proven results if performed correctly.
+Do not start without adult and/or health care supervision.
 date: 2023-12-15
 ---